 It has been getting warm in Beirut these days and the idea of a shrimp cocktail was appealing.
 I love, just love cajun food, and thought of combining shrimp cooked New Orleans-style with the garlicky labneh I had earlier.
 Why not?
 It turned out fine, the contrast of fiery shrimp with creamy mellow labneh is worth a try (instead of the usual tomato-based cocktail sauce).
 An easy one for a Mother’s Day brunch.

-Shrimp cocktailJoumana Accad Mediterranean, Middle Eastern May 8, 2015 Fish/Seafood, Mezze/Appetizers, Cajun, shrimp, appetizer,
+Shrimp cocktailJoumana Accad Mediterranean, Middle Eastern May 8, 2015 Fish/Seafood, Mezze/Appetizers, Cajun, shrimp, appetizer, tagged,

 Prep Time: 20 minutes